 Both Kaye and myself felt supported during the night in all sleeping positions (we are mainly side sleepers.)
 The foam layers work well together to provide just the right amount of support without being too firm and causing pressure point pain, or too soft and not providing the support needed to sleep comfortably.

-The Lull does a very good job at providing a comfortable night’s sleep.
+This all foam mattress does a very good job at providing a comfortable night’s sleep.
 The foam provides enough give to allow it to mold to your body, but at the same time not causing you to feel stuck in it.

 There is a good amount of bounce as well from the gel memory foam layer too, which allows it to be responsive and adapt to changes in sleep position.